 This paper illustrates how democratic space was affected by the COVID-19 crisis, drawing on case studies from Burundi, Colombia, El Salvador, Guatemala, Honduras, Indonesia, Kenya, Uganda and Venezuela, as well as the wider research community.

 This paper provides an analysis of where we think European party support stands, where it has been successful, and where to invest in the future.
 It draws on the lessons learned in the REACH for Democracy project and our network’s political party support community.

 This paper sketches out the medium-term consequences of the pandemic for democratic governance around the world based on a comprehensive overview of current trends and evidence, providing possible scenarios for the future of democracy.

-The paper aims to broaden the understanding of the different tactics that countries and governments use to close democratic space.
-By doing this, we hope to contribute to a strategic framework for countering and preventing attacks on democratic space.
+The paper aims to broaden the understanding of the different tactics that countries and governments use to close democratic space, in the hope to contribute to a strategic framework for countering and preventing attacks on it.

 European support for democracy is at a crossroads.
 It is with these choices in mind that we embarked, 18 months ago, on a participatory review of European support for democracy.
 This has included several stand-alone papers on democracy support and one report.

-This factsheet series brings together insights from the field to provide a simple overview of the different themes that are important for democratic governance.
-It is designed as a one- stop-shop for understanding the options available to policy-makers, donors and development practitioners when engaging in support.
+This factsheet series brings together insights from the field to provide an overview of different themes important for democratic governance, and to understand the options available to policy-makers, donors and development practitioners engaging in support.